testingrequired/testframe/README.md

 }
 ```

+This example uses `esm` to support es modules inside your framework file.

 ### Write Tests

 Test syntax will depend on the middlewear used.
 The following example uses the `specSyntax` middlewear.